SharePoint/sp-dev-docs/docs/sp-add-ins/convert-an-autohosted-sharepoint-add-in-to-a-provider-hosted-add-in.md

+---
+title: Convert an autohosted SharePoint Add-in to a provider-hosted add-in ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Convert an autohosted SharePoint Add-in to a provider-hosted add-in
 Learn how to convert an autohosted SharePoint Add-in to a provider-hosted add-in.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 Microsoft SharePoint introduced a new approach to extending SharePoint sites in addition to the previous approach of using solution-based customizations.
 This new extensibility model for SharePoint, called the add-in model, enables developers to create custom implementations that can be deployed to SharePoint environments regardless of whether they are running in an on-premises, SharePoint Online, or hybrid deployment.